Printable PDF Version

 Medications: If you take insulin or other diabetic medicines, dosage adjustments will be provided for you.
 Bring your insulin with you so that you can take it after the procedure if necessary.
-If you are on blood thinners such as Coumadin or Plavix, let us know at the time of scheduling because they will need to be held.
+If you are on blood thinners such as Plavix, Coumadin, Eliquis, Xarelto, or any other medications that thin your blood, let us know at the time of scheduling because they will need to be held.
 All other meds should be taken at their usual time with a few sips of water.

 What is it and why do I need it?

 Liver biopsies are performed in many patients with various types of liver diseases to determine the cause of the liver disease and the extent of scarring or damage to the liver.
 A biopsy is usually recommended when your physician feels that the usefulness of the information gained from a liver biopsy outweighs the risks of the biopsy itself.

 The risks of liver biopsy are very small (under 1%) and include internal bleeding, abdominal pain, puncturing of the gallbladder, bile ducts, lung, intestine or kidney, and low blood pressure.
 In rare cases, internal bleeding can be severe and require hospitalization and management.
 In even rarer cases, liver biopsies can cause death (less than 1 out of every 10,000 liver biopsies) from complications associated with the procedure.

 Your liver biopsy will be performed by our radiology department.
 You will be brought to a procedure room where you will lie on your back with your right arm raised above your head.
 You will be asked to hold your breath while your liver is located with an ultrasound machine.
 You will be given an injection of numbing medication to that area.
 The liver tissue will be obtained through the skin using a hollow needle.
 The procedure takes about 30 minutes.